keewis/blackdoc/HOW_TO_RELEASE.rst

       python -m blackdoc --check .; echo $? python -m blackdoc .; echo $?
       git reset --hard HEAD
+      rm -rf dist/

-10. Push to master and upload to PyPI:
+10. Push to master:

    .. code:: sh

       git push origin master
       git push origin --tags

-      twine upload dist/*
+11. Draft a release on Github.
 Be careful, this can't be undone.

+    A workflow will then publish to PyPI, which in turn will be picked up by conda-forge and a PR will be opened automatically on the feedstock.

-11. Update stable:
+12. Update stable:

     .. code:: sh